Tag: neural audio synthesis

 Considering bias

-While bias is something considered problematic in LLMs, it can be highly desirable when training neural audio models; in my use case, it didn’t require any additional consideration.
+While bias is something considered problematic in mainstream use cases, e.g. with information produced by LLMs, it can be highly desirable when training neural audio models; for my approach and use case, it didn’t require any additional consideration.

 Compensating environmental footprint